wb14123/blog/jekyll/_posts/2024-12-02-PostgreSQL-High-Availability-Solutions---Part-1.markdown

 So to make it better tolerate node loss, there should be an option similar to `synchronous_node_count` but actually enforce the minimal synced replication count instead of reduce it based on node availability.
 And if the available nodes meets the requirement of $$V_r$$, do the auto failover by comparing the largest LSN on each node.

+*Update: it's actually a tricker problem to resolve if not changing PostgreSQL internals.
+See the section "Quorum" in my newer article [What Happens If Raft Algorithm Is Not Fully Implemented](/2025-08-13-Why-Consensus-Shortcuts-Fail.html).*

 ## Minor Issue: Wrong Role Label for Kubernetes Pod

 At last there is a minor issue but also the first issue I found during the test: in the Patroni doc, it uses the command `kubectl get pods -L role -o wide` to show the role of each Patroni pod.
 However, it is inaccurate as [confirmed in the Github issue](https://github.com/patroni/patroni/issues/3194#issuecomment-2439591095).
 It's not a big deal but something to be aware of when operating Patroni.
 I think theoretically it may be able to be fixed by letting the primary pod set the k8s labels for all the other pods.